kbrandon19/Testimonial-Grid/README.md

 - Live Site URL: [https://kbrandon19.github.io/Testimonial-Grid/](https://kbrandon19.github.io/Testimonial-Grid/)

 ## My process
-After viewing the static design for the website, I thought
+After viewing the static design for the website I knew it would be a perfect opportunity to use Tailwind CSS.
+Due to the scope of the project is chose to use Tailwind via CDN.
+In future projects I will include Tailwind as part of my build process to customize the theme and use the directives.

 ### Built with